MannLabs/alphashared/templates/data_analysis/README.md

 ## Install

-1. In your comman line interface, go to a directory of your choice.
+1. In your command line interface, go to a directory of your choice.

 2. Execute the following command